kayelserafim/bft-smart-tpcc/README.md

 ./smartrun.sh bftsmart.microbenchmark.tpcc.TPCCGeneratorApplication
 ```

-You can run the TPCC Server by executing the following commands, from within the main directory across four different consoles (3 replicas, to tolerate 1 fault):
+You can run the TPCC Server by executing the following commands, from within the main directory across three different consoles (3 replicas, to tolerate 1 fault):

 ```
 ./smartrun.sh bftsmart.microbenchmark.tpcc.TPCCParallelServerApplication 0